 4. Section your hair.

 Long hair means that you have lots more to curl.
-Start prepping your hair by spritzing on some heat protectant, like TRESemmé Get Sleek Heat Protection Spray.
-Then, divide your hair into several sections and secure each section that you aren’t using with a double-prong or a duckbill hair clip.
+Divide your hair into several sections and secure each section that you aren’t using with a double-prong or a duckbill hair clip.
 Although any of these clips will work, plastic versions typically leave less of a kink in the hair which is sometimes difficult to curl over.
 Next, take a section in your hand from the underside of your hair, and you’re ready for hands-on curling iron action.

 5. Clamp, curl, repeat.